 Or put another way, athlete ownership is a coach trip (pun intended) with the coach behind the wheel steering, the athlete determining the destination and both deciding how they get there.
 The premise that athlete input/ownership and motivation are closely linked suggests a brief look at motivation and the impact of societal changes on coaching is in order.

 Motivation – pre-determined or self-determined?

 A hundred years ago leading psychologists advocated that behaviour was shaped by our instincts.
 For instance, Sigmund Freud argued that motivation was driven by subconscious instincts of sex and aggression; C.L.
 Hull's drive theory stated motivation was the function of needs such as hunger, fatigue etc and B.F.
-Skinner's stimulus–response psychology advocated behaviour was determined by external factors.
-While these and other theories of early last century were many and varied the prevailing belief was motivation was not up to the individual but was controlled by genetics or environment (Elliot, 2005).
+Skinner's stimulus-response psychology advocated behaviour was determined by external factors.
+While these and other theories of early last century was many and varied the prevailing belief was motivation was not up to the individual but was controlled by genetics or environment (Elliot, 2005).
 By the middle of the 20th century, the idea that motivation is pre-determined was being replaced by the concept that we have free will.

 Regardless of the influences bombarding us, we can choose our actions, interpretations, focus and attitude.
 Enter cognitive sports psychology, the current trend to examine performance-based on conscious, controllable thoughts.
 According to cognitive psychologists, motivation is a decision; it's up to the athletes.
 (Elliot, 2005)

 Social changes were a catalyst for changes in coaching philosophies, although this must be looked at in association with the rise in cognitive psychology theories and the work of several behavioural scientists and researchers who argued athlete empowerment is linked to performance.
 Prominent among these were Deci and Ryan with their self-determination theory (SDT).